 Advanced Learner A.A.
+Degree

-Degree Advanced Learner B.A.
-Degree Advanced Learner Combined B.A. and M.A.
-Degree Prerequisite: High school diploma or its equivalent, or succe
+Advanced Learner B.A.
+Degree

+Advanced Learner Combined B.A. and M.A.
+Degree

 Prerequisite: High school diploma or its equivalent, or successful completion of 12 college-level semester credits with a 'C' or higher for each course.